Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

-In part 1 we created at least four hosts (or seven hosts if you setup hosts to run
+In part 1 I created at least four hosts (or seven hosts if you setup hosts to run

-etcd cluster on it’s own hosts) for our Kubernetes controller and worker nodes and did a first introduction into Ansible configuration management.
-Before we install all the Kubernetes services we should harden the hosts a little bit and setup a firewall.
+etcd cluster on it’s own hosts) for the Kubernetes controller and worker nodes and did a first introduction into Ansible configuration management.
+Before I’m going to install all the Kubernetes services the hosts should be hardened a little bit and a firewall should be setup.
 While my Kubernetes roles by default try to bind all Kubernetes services to the VPN interface (I’ll use WireGuard but you can also use PeerVPN or whatever VPN solution you want) it still makes sense to have a firewall in place just in case.

 I’ll use two different DNS entries for every host.
 As you may have recognized in part 1 of this tutorial I’ve files like